E-Rotic (TV series)

 E-Rotic (stylized as e-Rotic) was a Playboy TV newsmagazine profiling popular adult websites and the personalities behind them.

 Format

 Similar to the format of the other Playboy TV shows, Sexcetera and 69 Sexy Things 2 Do Before You Die, e-Rotic used investigative journalism to probe behind popular sex-driven websites.

-Two sites were profiled per episode, broken apart between the "tech geek" team of Justin Michael and Jacob Reed, and the female co-hosts Bridget Banks (aka Carla Harvey, co-vocalist of heavy metal band Butcher Babies) and Kate Brenner.
-Per most episodes, the guys tend to use humorous approaches toward their segments, while the girls go for a more sexy feel.

 Since its debut in April 2009, sites profiled have included Naughty America, Ken Marcus' erotic galleries, and the personal homepage of adult actress, Catalina Cruz.

-The second episode profiled the personal homepage of fitness, bikini and glamor model Jenny Poussin at Jenny Poussin VIP.
+The second episode profiled the personal homepage of fitness, bikini and glamour model Jenny Poussin at Jenny Poussin VIP.

 Playboy regular Kira Reed served as consulting producer.